Waflz/cryptdoor/README.md

 This means the actual backdoor code is not included in the final backdoor.py and is therefore further resistant to analysis.
 The code will be hidden in a jpg that remains valid so it can be viewed.
+The key for decrypting the payload code is kept in the downloader, so if anyone finds it online, they will not be able to decrypt it.